seafoodude/homework-6-weatherDash/README.md

 ## Usage

 To use this Homework 6 Weather Dashboard, you can search for a city of choice, and the page will populate with the weather information for the current day and the next 5 days.
 The current day will display the weather conditions, city name, date, icon, temperature, humidity, and wind speed.
 The 5 day forecast will display the date, icon, temperature, humidity, and wind speed.
-The searched city will be saved into localstorage and displayed in a 'previous search' box.
+The searched city will be saved into localstorage and displayed in a 'search history' box.

 **SCREENSHOTS**
 ![Screenshot of Initial Screen](./Assets/initialpage.PNG)